Loan Repayment Resources

 The National Health Service Corps is a U.S. Department of Health and Human Services program created to ensure an adequate supply of health professionals in designated health professional shortage areas.
 Program participants who commit to a two-year contract will receive a monetary incentive from NHSC: repayment of up to $50,000 of federal student loans.

-The 2014 NHSC application process opened on January 7.
-Applications are due on Thursday, March 20, 2014 by 7:30 p.m.
-(EST).
+The 2015 NHSC application process will begin in January.
 Access the application here.
 Awards will be announced in September.

 Are you working in Public Service?